-- adapting existing designs for mass production;
+- adapt existing designs for mass production

-- negotiating with customers and suppliers;
+- negotiate with customers and suppliers

 Experienced designers with larger companies may focus more on the design aspect, with pattern cutters and machinists preparing sample garments.
 In smaller companies these, and other tasks, may be part of the designer's role.

 - Starting salaries in the fashion industry are often low.
-Design assistants may start at around £16,000 to £17,000.
+Design assistants may start at around £16,000 to £18,000.

 - A junior designer can expect to earn approximately £25,000 a year.

-- Typical salaries at senior designer and creative director level range from £42,000 to £85,000+.
+- Typical salaries at senior designer and creative director level range from around £42,000 to in excess of £85,000.

 Income figures are intended as a guide only.